mexcdevelop/apidocs/source/index.html.md

 - Endpoints are marked according to IP or UID limit and their corresponding weight value.
 - Each endpoint with IP limits has an independent 20000 per minute limit.
 - Each endpoint with UID limits has an independent 240000 per minute limit.
-- Responses from endpoints with IP limits contain the header X-SAPI-USED-IP-WEIGHT-1M, defining the weight used by the current IP.
-- Responses from endpoints with UID limits contain the header X-SAPI-USED-UID-WEIGHT-1M, defining the weight used by the current UID.

 ### Limits Error